-When you are told there is or may be something wrong with your baby you may feel very alone.
+When you are told your baby has or might have a genetic condition or anomaly you may feel very alone.
 You may think that no-one can possibly understand how you feel.
 When you are given the news that your baby has an anomaly, you lose the healthy baby of your dreams and sometimes your belief in yourself.

 At first, it is likely that you will have a mixture of very confusing emotions.
 There will be grief at the loss of the healthy baby you had hoped for, as well as sadness for the baby you are carrying.
 In this state of emotional turmoil the decision about the future of the pregnancy can feel almost impossible.
 With some conditions, there is lots of information available; with others, very little is known.
 You may have to ask to speak to a geneticist or paediatrician to get some of the answers you want and/or contact a specific condition organisation.